Indian Economic Service

 The Indian Economic Service (abbreviated as IES, I.E.S.) is an inter-ministerial and inter-departmental central civil service under Group A of the executive branch of the Government of India.
-The unique aspect of the service is that the cadre posts are spread across various departments and ministries of central government numbering more than 55.
-It is a highly specialised and professional service within the Government of India catering to economic analysis and policy advice.
+A unique aspect of the service is that cadre posts are spread across 55 Union Government ministries and departments.
+It is a highly specialised professional service within the Government of India catering to economic analysis and policy advice.

 History

 C. Rangarajan addressing at the Distinguished Lectures function on the occasion of the Golden Jubilee Celebrations of the Indian Economic Service in 2011.

 The Indian Economic Service was introduced by Prime Minister Jawaharlal Nehru for formulating and implementing economic policies and programmes in India.
 The initial steps towards formation of service can be traced to 1952.
-A Committee under V. T. Krishnamachari submitted a report in September 1953, recommending the formation of a service to be known as the Statistical and Economic Advisory Service.
+A Committee under V. T. Krishnamachari submitted a report in September 1953, which recommended the formation of a Statistical and Economic Advisory Service.
 On the contrary, Prasanta Mahalanobis did not favour the idea of a combined Statistical and Economic Advisory Service.

-The Cabinet in its meeting held on 12 February 1958 decided that two separate services should be formed; a Statistical Service and other an Economic Service.
+The Cabinet in at a meeting held on 12 February 1958 decided that two separate services should be formed; a Statistical Service and an Economic Service.
 The Indian Economic Service was constituted on 1 November 1961 and the Service Rules were notified on the same date.
-The actual operationalization of service took place in 1964.
+The service began operations in 1964.

 Until 2009, the post of Chief Economic Advisor to the Government of India was a Union Public Service Commission appointment and until the 1970s almost all CEAs were members of the Indian Economic Service.